 “As the IT landscape continues to evolve, I believe the cloud of the future will be open source.”

-Martin Fink is CTO, Director of HP Labs and General Manager of HP’s Cloud business unit.
+Martin Fink is HP CTO, Director of HP Labs and General Manager of HP’s Cloud business unit.

 Fink’s research team at HP Labs, the company’s exploratory and advanced research group, is responsible for anticipating IT trends to address the complex issues that will face our customers and society over the next decades.
 Working closely with HP’s strategy teams and the business group research and development teams, Fink is focused on commercializing the company’s intellectual property to drive and accelerate the innovation agenda for the company.

-During his career at HP, Fink worked in a wide range of roles from customer support to consulting to leading the company’s Linux efforts.
-Prior to that, as head of the NonStop Enterprise Division, Fink was responsible for the development, delivery, and marketing of the HP Integrity NonStop family of servers, database, and middleware software and solutions.
+During his career at HP, Fink has worked in a wide range of roles.
+As head of the NonStop Enterprise Division, Fink was responsible for the development, delivery, and marketing of the HP Integrity NonStop family of servers, database, and middleware software and solutions.
 He oversaw the Atalla Security Products line of network security processors for banking, Internet, and enterprise applications.
 Finally, he led the overall open source and Linux strategy across HP, helping the company gain external market leadership in Linux.

 Fink joined HP in 1985 and spent his first 10 years in field operations in Canada, holding a variety of positions in hardware and software support, consulting, and telecom sales.
 In 1995, he moved to HP’s Ft.
 Collins, Colorado site where he held a number of research and development leadership positions.